heroku/app-innovation-workshop/curriculum/07-build-pipeline.md

 ## Setup CI

 - Click on "Tests"
-- Click on "Connect to Github"
+- Click on "Connect to Github" (need to fork the repo)
 - Search for heroku-workshop
 - Click "Connect"
 - Click "Enable Heroku CI"